hapax/hapax.github.io/assets/simple-physics.md

 part: since our fluid was viscous, and assuming the grains move slowly, we can apply <a href="#sec-2-2">Stokes' law</a>!
-If the grains are in equilibrium, it's reasonable to guess that their velocity is the terminal velocity we calculate earlier:
+If the grains are in equilibrium, it's reasonable to guess that their velocity is the terminal velocity we calculated earlier:

 $$
 v_{\text{term}} = \frac{mg}{6\pi \mu r},